iscumd/LearningGit/README.md

 * https://try.github.io/ - A great interactive tutorial on the concepts used in Git.
 This also teaches the command-line commands.
 * http://learngitbranching.js.org/ - A great interactive tutorial on branching and merging.
 * https://www.git-scm.com/book/en/v2/Git-Basics-Undoing-Things - There will eventually come a time when you want to undo something.
 Forgot to commit a file?
 Accidentally staged a file?
 Want to undo changes to a file?
 This page explains how to do so from the command-line.

+## TLDR: How to Actually use Git if you don't want Mr.PastaCello to yell at you
+### SETUP
+1. Fork desired ISC repo i.e https://github.com/iscumd/LearningGit.git
+2. Git clone `git clone` your forked version of desired ISC repo i.e `git clone https://github.com/DrCurry/LearningGit.git`
+3. navigate to the inside of the cloned directory i.e `cd https://github.com/iscumd/LearningGit.git`
+4. Add the original ISC repo as an upstream i.e `git remote add upstream https://github.com/iscumd/LearningGit.git`
+### EVERYTIME, Before you start working
+5. To get the latest changes from the ISC repo `git pull upstream master`
+6. Include overall ISC repo changes into your fork `git push origin`
+### AFTER Working on your repo
+7.